TeamMGE/GenomeBioinformaticsCourse/_episodes/62-COOIII.md

 > ## Exercise: Can you reproduce the result from the literature?
 >
 >> ## Solution
->> Yes elephant has more
+>> Yes elephant has more than all.
 > {: .solution}
 {: .challenge}

 > ## Exercise:Why have we included also the naked mole rat?
 >
 >> ## Solution
->> Because it is also sem-ifamously cancer resistant
+>> Because it is also semi-famously cancer resistant.
+But this is not apparently achieved via p53.
 >>
 > {: .solution}
 {: .challenge}